Diclofenac-or-Ibuprofen - Which is Best NSAID

 Frequently Asked Questions

-Which Is More Effective for Toothache, Ibuprofen or Diclofenac?
+Which Is More Effective for a toothache, Ibuprofen or Diclofenac?

 For toothache relief, Ibuprofen is more effective than Diclofenac as it has an anti-inflammatory effect and a lower risk of side effects.